thomascarman/webpack-babel-typescript-svelte/README.md

-# Webpack-Babel-Typescript-Jest
+# Webpack-Babel-Typescript-Svelte

-> Template for Webpack/Babel for typescript project and use of Jest for testing.
+> Template for Webpack/Babel for typescript/svelte project and use of Jest for testing.

 ## Run Development Server